buzzingpixel/corbomite-queue/readme.md

 ### Adding to the queue

 The Queue API is provided to make things extremely easy to add items to the queue.
-Note that in the examples below, any class you specify to add the queue, Corbomite Queue will attempt to get it from the Corbomite Dependency Injector first so you can use dependency injection if you want to.
+Note that in the examples below, any class you specify to add the queue, Corbomite Queue will attempt to get it from the Dependency Injector first so you can use dependency injection if you want to.

 ```php
 <?php